urbit/docs/learn/hoon/hoon-tutorial/conditionals.md

++++
+title = "1.2.1 Walkthrough: Conditionals"
+weight = 6
+template = "doc.html"
++++

-Write a generator that takes an integer and checks if it even and between 1 and 100.
+In this lesson, we will write a generator that takes an integer and checks if it is an even number between 1 and 100.
+This will help demonstrate how boolean (true or false) conditional expressions work in Hoon.

 ```
 :-  %say